dynatrace-oss/dynatrace-aws-s3-log-forwarder/docs/log_forwarding.md

 # Log Forwarding rules

 The `dynatrace-aws-s3-log-forwarder` uses log forwarding rules to determine how to process log files.
-Log forwarding rules are stored in [AWS AppConfig](https://docs.aws.amazon.com/appconfig/latest/userguide/what-is-appconfig.html), a configuration manager system, from where the log processing AWS Lambda function pulls the configuration.
+Log forwarding rules are stored in [AWS AppConfig](https://docs.aws.amazon.com/appconfig/latest/userguide/what-is-appconfig.html), a configuration management service, from where the log processing AWS Lambda function pulls the configuration.
 This allows you to update your configuration at any point in time without requiring you to re-deploy the AWS Lambda function.
 Once a new configuration version is available, the log processing function will load it within ~1 minute.

-The `dynatrace-aws-s3-log-forwarder-configuration.yaml` CloudFormation template, once deployed, defines an initial catch-all default rule.
+The `dynatrace-aws-s3-log-forwarder-configuration.yaml` CloudFormation template, once deployed, defines an initial catch-all default log forwarding rule.
 If you go to the AWS AppConfig [console](https://console.aws.amazon.com/systems-manager/appconfig/) you will find an `Application` named `<your_stack_name>-app-config` with two configuration profiles within it:

 * log-forwarding-rules: stores log forwarding rules.
 * log-processing-rules: stores custom log processing rules that you can optionally define.
 For more information, check the [log_processing.md](log_processing.md) documentation.

 While the initial configuration helps you get started, you may want to configure more explicit and complex log processing rules.
+The section below outlines how to configure custom log forwarding rules.

 ## Configuring log forwarding rules